geliad/data-analysis-projects/README.md

-Overview
+### Overview

-This repository contains a collection of my personal Exploratory Data Analysis (EDA) projects.
+This repository contains a collection of my personal projects for fun.
 Each project involves exploring various datasets to gain insights, uncover patterns, and visualize trends.